 Session Key Refresh Rate-The interval at which the WAP device refreshes session (unicast) keys for each client associated with the VAP.
+Wireless Networks

-The valid range is from 0 to 86400 seconds.
-A value of 0 indicates that the broadcast key is not refreshed.
+The valid range is from 30 to 86400 seconds.
+A value of 0 indicates that the session key is not refreshed.